jtsuvile/git-tutorial/step_2_working_with_existing_repository.md

 (use the https address if you do not already have ssh keys set up)
    * take a look in the repository
    * run `git status` (inside the folder)
-   * check to see that you've got the remote repository set with `git remote -v`

 2. Add something
 Once you've cloned the repository, you can start editing it!
-An easy first step is that you create a new text file and share it with other users.
+An easy first step is that you create a new text file and add it to the repository.
    * create a new file in the folder, name it with your name
    * `git status`
    * stage the changes with `git add .`